smopen/sigcpp/_posts/2020-04-07-safely-processing-immutable-text.md

 3. Rewrite the string_view version of `vowel_count` using member function [`remove_prefix`]( {{ '/2020/04/03/efficiently-processing-immutable-text#modification-efficiency' | relative_url }} ).
-   There are three different approaches to rewriting the function.
-Try all three approaches and comment on which approach you prefer and state your rationale.
+   There are three different approaches to this rewrite.
+Try all three approaches and describe on the pros and cons of each approach.
+State which approach you prefer and include a rationale.

 4. Rewrite the string_view version of `vowel_count` using member function [`find_first_of`](https://en.cppreference.com/w/cpp/string/basic_string_view/find_first_of).
    Which version is "better": the one in Listing D, or the rewritten one?
 Why?

-5. Write a C-string version of [Listing B of Part 1]( {{ '/2020/04/03/efficiently-processing-immutable-text#listing-b-extract-space-delimited-words-run-this-code' | relative_url }} )
+5. Write a C-string version of the code in [Listing B of Part 1]( {{ '/2020/04/03/efficiently-processing-immutable-text#listing-b-extract-space-delimited-words-run-this-code' | relative_url }} ).
-   of this series.

 6. Write a program to extract words from text, where words may be separated by space, comma, semi-colon, or period.
 Write both a C-string version and a string_view version.

    - Do **not** use regular-expression, stream extraction, or other such approach that simplifies the task, but feel free to use any other standard-library facility.

    - Break down the code into appropriate functions.

    - `const` qualify all variables/parameters that represent immutable text.
+Meeting this requirement is quite important for this exercise.

    - Hard-code the following immutable text in the program and use it in testing.
 Just for this exercise, do **not** read the text to process as user input at run time: